yosuahres/trajectory_development/README.md

 This will start the hand tracking process and display the visualization.

-## How to Test Roll, Pitch, and Yaw

-### General Setup:
+### To be Noted:
+*   Camera angle positioning is affecting the result, as im using my laptop webcam, i need to make sure my hands are on the laptops webcam height level.
 *   Use either your left or right hand.
 The system should be able to track both.

-### To be Noted:
-*   Camera angle positioning is affecting the result, as im using my laptop webcam, i need to make sure my hands are on the laptops webcam height level.
-*   How far your hands from the camera it does not matter.
+*   How far your hands from the camera it does matter.
-*   Yaw is waving should be roll
-*   Pitch is correct, yaw and roll should be switched
+*   Any background does not affect the result
+*   Lighting condition does affect the tracker of the mediapipe
+*   Camera mirror does affect the result.
+*   Initially, there was a confusion where the calculated 'roll' value was visually represented as 'yaw', and vice-versa.
+This has been corrected in `main.py`.
+Specifically, the value initially calculated as 'roll' by the `_get_hand_orientation` function is now assigned to the 'yaw' variable, and the value initially calculated as 'yaw' is assigned to the 'roll' variable.
+The underlying calculations for the hand orientation were always correct, but the labels and visual indicators (gizmo colors, text displays) were swapped.

+### To do:
+*   Handle the back of the hand